 - A graph of the average play time (also in percent)

-First, I’ll show you how to use the YouTube and Vimeo APIs to query playback time.
+First, I’ll show you how to use the, HTML, YouTube, and Vimeo APIs to query playback time.
 Then I will show you what the results look like on the dashboard and how to set up conversion goals.
 The full source code can be found as part of our demo repository on GitHub.

 First, we need some data.
 To track the playback time of a video, we’ll send a custom event with three metrics: the playback time in percent, whether the video has started, and whether it has finished.

-For tracking, you should embed the Pirsch extended snippet (or pirsch.js
+For tracking, you should embed the Pirsch snippet (pa.js

 ) in the head